 Yes |

-A Colorado 3 Day Notice to Vacate eviction form is used for an incurable breach of the lease, such as substantial property damage or illegal activity on the premises.
-The tenant does not have the option to remain on premises and must move out of the rental unit within three (3) calendar days.
+A Colorado 3 Day Notice To Vacate evicts a tenant for an “incurable” lease violation, i.e., one which the tenant is not allowed to restore through corrective action, such as causing substantial property damage or engaging in illegal activity on the premises.
+The tenant must move out within three (3) calendar days of receiving notice.

 Colorado Lease Termination Notice